April · Fair Housing Month

 A first-time buyer whose grandparents were turned away from a Tacoma neighborhood in the 1950s may be eligible for which WA program?

 The Covenant Homeownership Program launched in 2024 to provide down-payment and closing-cost assistance to people (or their heirs) impacted by racially restrictive covenants.
 Funded through a $100 increase to WA real estate document recording fees, it's projected to generate around $75M annually.
-If a client of yours might qualify, this is worth a direct conversation with a lender on the state's approved list.
+When a client may qualify, an agent following fair housing surfaces the program and points them to a lender on the state's approved list.

 NAR · April 2026